netdata/netdata/health/README.md

 You can find the context of charts by looking up the chart in either `http://your.netdata:19999/netdata.conf` or `http://your.netdata:19999/api/v1/charts`.

-You can find how netdata interpreted the expressions by examining the alarm at `http://your.netdata:19999/api/v1/alarms?all`.
-For each expression, netdata will return the expression as given in its config file, and the same expression with additional parentheses added to indicate the evaluation flow of the expression.
+You can find how Netdata interpreted the expressions by examining the alarm at `http://your.netdata:19999/api/v1/alarms?all`.
+For each expression, Netdata will return the expression as given in its config file, and the same expression with additional parentheses added to indicate the evaluation flow of the expression.

 ## Disabling health checks or silencing notifications at runtime